piotrxyz/piotrxyz/README.md

 I am a frontend developer.

-I am working with technologies like HTML, CSS, JavaScript & React.
+I am working with technologies like HTML5, CSS3, JavaScript & React.